XeryusTC/map18xx/README.md

 ## Hexagon space
 Items within a hex are usually given in hexagon-space.
 This is a 3 dimensional space where the axis are at 60° to each other.
-An example of the axis is given below.
+An example of the axes is given below.
 Note that the orientation of the axis when the hexagons are oriented with horizontal edges differs from when the hexagons are oriented with vertical edges.